 The last sentence in the opening paragraph of the Wikipedia entry on Halloween says, "the traditional focus of All Hallows' Eve revolves around the theme of using "humor and ridicule to confront the power of death."

-Yet according to my research, the proper way to participate in the holiday is to run something humorous (albeit perhaps darkly so).
-I might even go a step further, and suggest that this might be the best possible way to tackle both genres.
+Yet according to my research, the proper way to participate in the holiday is to run something humorous, albeit darkly so.
+I might even go a step further and suggest that this might be the best possible way to tackle both genres.

 Puttin' on the Ritz

-As I and other RPG bloggers have mentioned in the past, both Horror, and Humor share certain challenges to both the GM, and players that make them tricky to run.
-And yet, combine the two, and I feel like the juxtaposition of their natures works to highlight the strengths of both.
+As I and other RPG bloggers have mentioned in the past, both Horror and Humor share certain challenges to both the GM and players that make them tricky to run.
+And yet, when you combine the two I feel like the juxtaposition of their natures works to highlight the strengths of both.

-For instance, if you've been chugging along with as a gang of two-bit, underachieving, ne'er do wells, jokingly going from one misadventure after another, and suddenly one of your NPC contacts is found dead, and half eaten...s^%* just got real REALLY fast.
-This would work in a Medieval Fantasy, or Cyberpunk setting, but imagine It's Always Sunny in Philadelphia with Zombies!
+For instance: Let's say you're chugging along with a gang of two-bit, underachieving, ne'er do wells, jokingly going from one misadventure to another.
+Suddenly one of your NPC contacts is found dead and half eaten...s^%* just got real REALLY fast.
+This would work in a Medieval Fantasy or Cyberpunk setting, but imagine It's Always Sunny in Philadelphia with Zombies!
 Yikes!

 Don't forget to kill Philip.

 Likewise, periodic bits of comedy can prevent a Horror or chilling Crime Thriller from getting too dark and depressing.
 The television show Dexter was darkly humorous at times.